Welcome to Kids Kitchen, our new video series about cooking with kids featuring mum and blogger Sarah Barnes.

 Every week, we'll catch up with Sarah as she tries out child-friendly recipes with her twins, catch up with what her family has been up to in her self-shot chatty vlogs or see what she's found in the shops with detailed grocery hauls.

 At goodtoknow, we believe that cooking with your kids is a great way to bond and have fun, with a little mess along the way and a feast to share at the end!
 It's also a great way for kids to start trying new foods and even start to learn basic cooking skills, without even realising it.
+We've also got so many recipes for kids that you can make with them and get them excited about cooking from a young age.

 Read our guide to cooking with kids